jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.8 LengthOfUpstreamChannels

-Calculates the total length of channels upstream..
+Calculates the total length of channels upstream.

 *Parameters*: